thesus/yank/README.md

 # yank

 Yank is meant to export all discussion threads from a [Discourse](https://www.discourse.org/) instance and import them into [Mailman Hyperkitty](https://docs.mailman3.org/projects/hyperkitty/en/latest/).
-This repository should only be used as starting point.
-It's just a script cobbled together for one specific use case.
+This repository should only be used as starting point for your own adventures.

 ## Getting started